urbanopt/urbanopt.github.io/getting_started/getting_started.md

   </div>
   <div class="col-2 my-auto"><img src="../doc_files/started__step4_graphic.png" alt="icon of a report file"></div>
 </div>
-<p>Expand the sections below to choose the option that is right for your project.</p>
+<p>Expand the sections below to choose the option that is right for your project.
+You can also watch the tutorial video on <a href="https://urbanopt-tutorial.s3.amazonaws.com/videos/07a_PostProcess.mp4" target="_blank" class="bold">Post-Processing Scenarios</a>.</p>
 <div class="important-note"><p>You must run the default post-processing command before running any additional analyses such as OpenDSS and DES, or running the REopt optimization and post-processing the results.</p></div>
 <ul class="jk_accordion">
   <li class="acc"><input id="accordion14" type="checkbox" /><label for="accordion14">Post-process general results (default post-processor)</label>